amerywu/ikodaML/README.md

 ### Streaming

-Receives a notification from <href="https://github.com/amerywu/mlServer">ikoda.mlserver</a> when a new data batch is available.
+-  Receives a notification from <href="https://github.com/amerywu/mlServer">ikoda.mlserver</a> when a new data batch is available.
-Opens a stream to receive the batch.
+-  Opens a stream to receive the batch.
-If the stream is sparse data (LIBSVM format), the data is in 3 parts: the LIBSVM data, the column map, and the target map (see <a href="https://github.com/amerywu/ikodaCsvLibsvmCreator/wiki/Mappings-for-LIBSVM">ikodaCsvLibsvmCreator</a> for details).
-Sparse data is thus maintained along with human readable target/label names and column/feature names. mlServer streaming is NOT threadsafe.
+-  If the stream is sparse data (LIBSVM format), the data is in 3 parts: the LIBSVM data, the column map, and the target map (see <a href="https://github.com/amerywu/ikodaCsvLibsvmCreator/wiki/Mappings-for-LIBSVM">ikodaCsvLibsvmCreator</a> for details).
+Sparse data is thus maintained along with human readable target/label names and column/feature names.
+-  mlServer streaming is NOT threadsafe.
 If it is currently processing incoming data, it will send a wait signal to clients attempting to send more data.
+-  mlServer also processes streams in CSV format